jeddrickpablico/ActiveDirectoryProjects/GPOProject.md

 **3.2.2** Select **OK** for each prompt to confirm the links.

 > ⚠️ **Enterprise Context: Security Filtering vs. OU Linking**
-> While linking a GPO to an OU applies it to everyone inside, enterprises require more granularity.
+> Aligning with the Principle of Least Privilege, linking a GPO to a blanket OU is often too broad for production networks.
 For example, you might want to restrict the Control Panel for standard employees but leave it accessible for Helpdesk staff residing in the exact same OU.
 Instead of architecting overly complex OU structures to separate these users, administrators use **Security Filtering**.
-They link the GPO to the OU, remove "Authenticated Users" from the scope, and add a specific Security Group (e.g., `SG-Standard-Employees`).
+They link the GPO to the OU, remove "Authenticated Users" from the policy's scope, and add a specific targeted Security Group (e.g., `SG-Standard-Employees`).

 ---